-This system list' working for young farmers, with 81% of young farmers surveyed affirming that the cost of production on the farm is greater than the protes that reproducts surveyed affirming that the bit of a challenge.
-Current business and market related policies should evolve to clearly recognize and include the diversity of farming operations this new generation is modeling.
+This system isn't working for young farmers, with 81% of young farmers surveyed affirming that the cost of production on their farm is greater than the proces they receive for their products presents at least a little bit of a challenge.
+Current business and market related policies is should evolve to clearly recognize and include the diversity of farming operations this new generation is modeling.

-This means changing policy to: build on existing production, processing, distribution, and marketing mimativuctures with notices on rotate regional foot settisks expanding metics of subscript production community which and quality of file in addition to loo creation and farm revenue, improving programatic supports around economic, and remine related basics information in the water and climate section below, and reimforcing procedinors against potential abusiss and economic them.
+This means changing policy to: build on existing production, processing, distribution, and marketing infrastructures with a locus or include in the ignal and one levels, expanding metrits or stockes; to consider community the with and quality of fife in addition to lot or readion and farm revenue, improving programmatic susports a susport as accomment, and citizenes, existence discussed in the water and climate section below, and reinforcing protections against spotential abuses and economic in farm.